chhabra-dhiraj/CameraMusicApp/README.md

 # CameraMusicApp
-This App is a demo app for showcasing Camera and Music Library UI
+This App is a demo app for showcasing Camera and Sample Music Library UI

 ## Screenshots -
 <table>